-(This story is part of a series of articles based on reactions from HR experts to Founders Circle’s retention report.
+(This Q&A is part of a series of articles based on HR experts’ reactions to a report about employee retention that Founders Circle conducted along with them.
 For a different point of view, read “Let your employees go” our conversation with Patty McCord, the former HR head at Netflix and author of Powerful: Building A Culture of Freedom and Responsibility.
 Also, our conversation on culture with VC and entrepreneur Chris Barbin offers abroader take on the idea of building an environment that fosters employee loyalty.)

 When Lori Boyd joined peer-to-peer car-sharing service Turo 18 months ago as vice president of people, she told her team she would partner with them to pursue their career goals—whether they involved staying with the company or not.

 “I want you all to write down the three things that you want to be able to show on your resume by the end of the year,” Boyd remembers telling her staff.
 “I want to prepare you for your next role—if not here, then when you’re a star-quality applicant for that other position you’re applying for externally.”